 Let’s get started, in visual arts such as painting, sculpture, and of course photography, composition is the placement of the visual elements of a work of art.
 Usually the placement of these elements is made according to certain generally accepted rules of compositions that should be seen as guidelines on how to use the elements of art (a.k.a. element of design or formal elements) such as lines, shapes, color, texture, tone, form, space, and depth.

-Particularly in photography the goal of composition is to guide the viewer’s attention to the most important elements of the work — usually the subject.
+Particularly in photography the goal of composition is to guide the viewer’s attention to the most important elements of the work — the subject.
 Many times we can use composition to guide the viewer’s eye in a particular sequence in order to tell a story.
 In my opinion, a good composition can turn an everyday scene or object into an excellent piece of art, same as a bad composition can completely ruin an image of the most beautiful subject.

 The next post I’ll start discussing some of the most common rules of composition.
 So, keep in touch.

 I do appreciate your comments and suggestions.
-If you are interested in more information regarding the making of my images, as well as general information about black-and-white photography, please subscribe to my blog to receive automatic notifications every time I publish a new post.
+If you are interested in more information regarding the making of my images, as well as general information about fine art photography, please subscribe to my blog to receive automatic notifications every time I publish a new post.